ECE-180D-WS-2024/Team-8/README.md

 	4.conda install -c conda-forge opencv
 	5.pip install -U scikit-learn

-Please keep updating this python libaries installation list after you finish your task to make sure our ultinate pyfile is runnable as we will integrate all the features to the game
+Please keep updating this python libaries installation list after you finish implementing your features to make sure our ultinate pyfile is runnable as we will integrate all the features to the game at the time